-1. Place the machine in a horizontal position with the fuel filler cap facing up on a flat and level surface.
+1. Place the machine in an upright position on a flat and level surface.
 2. Remove the fuel tank cap (rotate left) and empty the fuel tank (A).
-3. Use a hooked object to capture the fuel intake tube (B) inside the fuel tank and gently pull it from the tank.
+3. Use a hooked object to capture the black fuel intake tube (B) inside the fuel tank and gently pull it from the tank.
 4. The fuel strainer (C) is installed on the end of the tube - to remove it, twist and pull it from the end of the tube